 Primary Delivery Mechanisms and Partners, if applicable: The DOS will partner with the Florida Council on Arts and Culture and Florida Historical Commission to conduct an expedited grant process.
-Eligible applicants are public entities governed by a county, municipality, school district, community college, college, university, or an agency of state government; or a non-profit organization.
+Eligible applicants are public entities governed by a county, municipality, school district, community college, college, university, or an agency of state government, or a non-profit organization.

-Website: https://dos.myflorida.com/cultural/grants/grant-programs/african-american-cultural-and-historical-grants/
+Website: https://dos.myflorida.com/aach

-Intended Outcomes: To highlight and preserve African-American contributions, culture, and history.
+Intended Outcomes: To highlight and preserve African American contributions, culture, and history.
 To create jobs for Floridians.

-Performance Measures: Final performance measures will be developed as the projects are implemented, however, at a high level, output measures will include major deliverables in contracts up to and including the completed projects.
+Performance Measures: Final performance measures will be developed as the projects are implemented, however, at a high level, output measures will include major deliverables in contracts up to and including the completed capital projects.